Jan 30, 12:30-1:20pm, PACCAR Hall 456

 This program is specifically designed for Accounting majors at the Foster School of Business.
-Students will take an upper division accounting requirement.
+Students will take an upper division accounting elective that satisfies the Accounting option’s one elective course requirement.
 This program is a great fit for students that thought they could not study abroad because of the rigorous and lock-step nature of the accounting program.
-It is also a great opportunity for accounting majors to learn accounting in the country where accounting was invented over 500 years ago!
+It is also a great opportunity for accounting majors to explore the complex international dimensions of accounting!

-In addition to class sessions that will be highly interactive, students will also have the chance to visit accounting companies in Rome and listen to guest lecturers about the history of accounting, which was invented by Italian merchants and popularized by an Italian monk, Brother Luca Pacioli.
-Students will have the opportunity to interact with professionals at companies including visits to PWC Italy and EY Italy.
-There, the students will have the opportunity to compare and contrast the American tax structure with that of Italy.
+In addition to class sessions that generally will be interactive and case-based, students will have the chance to visit companies in Rome.
+The course is enhanced by being taught in an international context because students will experience firsthand some of the cultural differences that are discussed in class.
+Students will have the opportunity to interact with professionals at companies with financial statements that are prepared under IFRS, including visits to PWC Italy and EY Italy.
 Company visits will also enable students to ask questions about and explore career paths in international accounting.
-The instructor worked in International Tax at PwC Seattle.

-Also, students will have a chance to explore Rome!!!
-The program will include cultural visits to the Colosseum, the Vatican and more!
+On top of learning about international accounting, students will also have a chance to explore Rome!
+The program will include cultural visits to the Colosseum, the Vatican and more.

 This program will be based at the University of Washington Rome Center, housed in the beautiful and historic Palazzo Pio in the heart of Rome.
 Built on the foundations of the Theater of Pompey, ancient Rome's first permanent theater (dedicated in 55 B.C.), the seventeenth-century palace incorporates a medieval tower and adjoins the Campo de' Fiori, site of Rome's most attractive open-air market.
 The Center offers full access to UW's online resources, a specialized library, and classroom facilities.

-This course requires Accounting 301.
-Preference will be given to students who have completed higher level accounting courses (Accounting 302, 303, etc).
+This course requires ACCTG 301.
+Preference will be given to students who have completed higher level accounting courses (ACCTG 302, 303, etc).
 There are no language requirements.

 The learning goals of this course are: